-2.4 Social contributions
+3.4 Social contributions

-The contributory scheme in Malta is a universal system of contributions whereby an employee, self-occupied, or selfemployed person pays a weekly contribution as laid down by the Social Security Act.
+The contributory scheme in Malta is a universal system of contributions whereby an employee, self-occupied, or self-employed person pays a weekly contribution as laid down by the Social Security Act.
 There are two classes of contributions: the Class One contribution payable in respect of employed persons and the Class Two contribution paid by self-employed/occupied persons.
 Generally speaking, contributions are payable by all persons between the age of 16 years and the age of retirement.
 Contributions are also payable by pensioners in gainful employment that retired after the 5 of January 2008.
 Pensioners who retired earlier than this date are allowed to work without prejudicing their pension rights in the ages of 61 years to 65 years without paying social security contributions, subject to a ceiling on earnings equivalent to the national minimum wage.
 For this group, ceiling on earnings is removed at age of 65 years and no further contributions are due.
-For each person, a tripartite contribution is payable: the employed person, the employer and the State each pay 10 per cent of the basic salary of the employee; with the contribution capped to the Maximum Pensionable Income that stood at $\bigcirc 16,419$ in 2007.
-The rate of Class Two contributions is equally shared by the State and self-occupied persons (a self-occupied person is a defined by the Social Security Act as "a self-employed person who is engaged in any activity through which earnings exceeding P10 per annum are being derived").
+For each person, a tripartite contribution is payable: the employed person, the employer and the State each pay 10 per cent of the basic salary of the employee; with the contribution capped to the Maximum Pensionable Income that stood at €16,419 in 2007.
+The rate of Class Two contributions is equally shared by the State and selfoccupied persons (a self-occupied person is a defined by the Social Security Act as "a selfemployed person who is engaged in any activity through which earnings exceeding 010 per annum are being derived"), whereby the self-occupied pays 15 per cent and the State pays 7.5 per cent of their annual income that is subject to the same ceiling that applies for employees.

-2.4.1 Employee social contributions
+3.4.1 Employee social contributions (tscee\s)

 Employees pay Class One social insurance contributions.
-The rate of such contribution by the employee is equivalent to 10 per cent of the basic pay, which in 2007 was subject to a minimum contribution of Lm5.96 (\leq 13.88) per week and to a maximum contribution of Lm13.55 (\leq 31.56) per week.
+The rate of such contribution by the employee is equivalent to 10 per cent of the basic pay, which in 2007 was subject to a minimum contribution of Lm5.96 ( $\triangleleft$ 3.88) per week and to a maximum contribution of Lm13.55 ( $\triangleleft$ 31.56) per week.
 In 2007-2010 the minimum and maximum applicable were as follows: